leighghunt/ArcGISAdminToolkit/README.md

 Downloads the data used in a map service layer by querying the json and converting to a feature class.

 #### Cache Map Service
+Caches a map service at specified scales and reports on progress.
+Ability to also pause/resume caching at a specified time.

+#### Convert to CSV
+Converts a table or feature class to a CSV file.
+Optionally adds in header and footer records also.

 ## Features